Cara (app): Features

 An example of a portfolio page on the Cara website in 2024.

 User accounts on Cara can be "portfolio" or "community" accounts.
 Community accounts are the default.
 All accounts have the same user experience, but portfolio accounts receive a status badge.

 Cara uses third-party content moderation services from Hive to prevent AI-generated art from being uploaded onto the site.
 Its "About" page states that Cara will not "host AI-generated portfolios unless the rampant ethical and data privacy issues around datasets are resolved via regulation."

 Cara automatically tags its art with "NoAI" tags, a form of voluntary exclusion protocol to discourage AI scrapers.

 On December 1, 2023, Cara introduced support for Glaze, a tool developed by SAND Lab at the University of Chicago.
 Artists could "glaze" their art during upload to disincentivize style mimicry by AI image generators.
 The images are subtly altered to data-poison any AI models trained on them, increasing the rate of output errors.
 On May 29, 2024, the feature was paused for community accounts over "security and access issues" concerning "abnormal usage patterns where people are creating multiple Cara accounts and maxing out daily Glaze credits uses".

+2026 Image Scraping Attacks

+In August 2026, Cara was the subject to several successful scraping attacks.
+On August 13, 2026, Reddit user MandarinDawnPoppy994 claimed that he was able to scrape a 12-terabyte archive (12 million works) from the website.
+However, he claimed that he was never going to make the data available to other parties, and after the visual artist Nijhia berated the scraper, he later deleted the dataset.

+Later that month, another user known as "CaptiveDreamer" was able to scrape 8.5 million links as well as various metadata from Cara and uploaded them to AI developer platform Hugging Face.
+Hugging Face later deleted the list of metadata, but not the links, as no art was uploaded to the site.

+On August 22, a third scraper scraped 123,000 images from Cara, as well as user bios that obtained personal information, and uploaded them to a torrenting site.
+Following this event, Cara launched a GoFundMe for fund legal fees for the site.

+MandarinDawnPoppy994, which Wired later identified as a student in North America known as "Heft", later became a troubleshooter for Cara and is collaborating with Zhang to create a "one-way fingerprint" called Lantern that would allow artists to identify if their art appears in an public AI image dataset.